-Want to learn how to can but not sure what supplies you’ll need?
-Here’s my list of favorite basic canning supplies that’ll have you canning in no time!
+Interested in canning but not sure what supplies you’ll need?
+Here’s my list of the best basic canning supplies that’ll have you canning in no time!

 There are affiliate links in this post – please read my full disclosure policy.